Curriculum Learning for LLM Pretraining: An Analysis of Learning Dynamics: Curriculum Design and Scoring Details

 \subsection{Correlation with Sample Loss}

-We computed the Pearson correlation between our sample scores (Average AoA, Average Word Frequency, and VV) and the average sample loss, measured across multiple checkpoints during training.
-As summarized in Table~\ref{tab:correlation_stats}, correlations are consistently positive for all three metrics across model sizes, making them reasonable coarse, loss-aligned proxies for sample difficulty in our setting.
+We computed the Pearson correlation between our sample scores (Average AoA, Average Word Frequency, and VV) and the average sample loss.
+To compute this, we sampled 100,000 sequences from the dataset, evaluated their losses on all checkpoints of all models from 14M to 410M, and averaged the results.
+As summarized in Table~\ref{tab:correlation_stats}, correlations are consistently positive for all three metrics across model sizes, showing that the linguistic scores are aligned with empirical sample loss in our setting.
+We use this empirical sample loss as a proxy for the ideal difficulty $\Psi_i=\ell(\theta^*,z_i)$, but it is not identical to $\Psi_i$: it is measured under finite trained checkpoints, and it can reflect model capacity, training stage, corpus domain, and lexical-resource coverage as well as intrinsic sample difficulty.